EUGENE M. MCCARTHY, PHD GENETICS, ΦΒΚ

 "Some scientist" (That’s me!
 Gene McCarthy! :D)

-Specifically, I suggest that the facts we have from observation best fit the supposition that a chimpanzee- or bonobo-like animal anciently crossed with a pig to produce an offspring that then mated back ("backcrossed") to a chimpanzee.
-The theory then posits that further backcrossing to chimpanzee occurred in subsequent generations, so that the amount of pig in the descendant hybrids was greatly diluted so that they became much more like chimpanzees than pigs.
+Specifically, I suggest that the facts we have from observation better fit the supposition that a chimpanzee- or bonobo-like animal anciently crossed with a pig to produce an offspring that then mated back ("backcrossed") to a chimpanzee (than the supposition that our lineage has gradually diverged from the apes).
+The hypothesis then supposes that further backcrossing to chimpanzee occurred in subsequent generations, so that the amount of pig in the descendant hybrids would be greatly diluted so that they would become much more like chimpanzees than pigs.
 However, as might be expected, certain traces of pig would remain.
-Humans, it proposes, emerged from the resulting highly variable hybrid population.
+Under this scenario, Humans would emerge from the resulting highly variable hybrid population.

 But, Dr. Prothero, I do not claim "that humans are formed by hybridizing apes and pigs.”
 Here, you misrepresent me.
 I merely offer a theory that explains our origins in that way.
 Actually, the explanation is a bit more complicated than what you describe (see sidebar at right).